arielpartners/demo/README.md

 Follow instruction on Demo app documentation to implement kpi tiles

-## 6\.
+### 6\.
 Demonstrate making local changes "global" by contributing changes back to common modules via npm linked cloned repos

+* Demo how to use npm link and quick explanation
+* Demo how to create own branch and make changes
+   * should show if changes made in local branch of `dhs-common-module` had taken effect in `new-app`

+* Demo PR workflow
+   * how to add files
+   * how to make commits
+   * how to push commits
+   * Add reviewer on bitbucket
+   * Merge approved PR

 At this point, we should have cloned DHS Common Module and My App in same directory